Easy Gluten-free Granola recipe | Homemade healthy breakfast

 This is so delicious that you may stop buying your own.
 What is so great about this recipe is knowing exactly what goes in to it and also the added bonus of no nasty preservatives.

-Did you know that oats themselves are naturally gluten free but due to their preparation methods, they are often contaminated with wheat, therefore if you follow a gluten free diet or are ceoliac like myself, it is important that you purchase oats which are labelled gluten free.
+Did you know that oats themselves are naturally gluten free but due to their preparation methods, they are often contaminated with wheat, therefore if you follow a gluten free diet or are coeliac like myself, it is important that you purchase oats which are labelled gluten free.

 All you need is your oats of choice- I used Gluten free rolled oats and a few other simple ingredients that you may already have on hand.
+Grab your apron and let’s get to work.

 Ingredients: